Variational and Geometric Structures of Discrete Dirac Mechanics: Introduction

 \subsection{Contributions of this paper}

-In this paper, we introduce discrete analogues of Dirac structures, and show how they describe discrete implicit Lagrangian and Hamiltonian systems.
-The construction relies on the observation that the continuous Dirac structures used to define implicit Lagrangian systems arise from geometric properties of infinitesimally symplectic vector fields.
-By analogy, we construct discrete Dirac structures that are derived from properties of symplectic maps, and demonstrate that they yield implicit discrete Lagrangian and Hamiltonian systems, and recover nonholonomic integrators that are typically derived from a discrete Lagrange--d'Alembert principle.
+In this paper, we introduce discrete analogues of Tulczyjew's triple and induced Dirac structures, and show how they describe discrete Lagrange--Dirac and nonholonomic Hamiltonian systems.
+The construction relies on the observation that Tulczyjew's triple arises from symplectic maps between the iterated tangent and cotangent bundles $T^{*}TQ$, $TT^{*}Q$, and $T^{*}T^{*}Q$.
+By analogy, we construct discrete analogues of Tulczyjew's triple that are derived from properties of symplectic maps between discrete analogues of the iterated tangent and cotangent bundles.
+We then demonstrate that they yield discrete Lagrange--Dirac and nonholonomic Hamiltonian systems, and recover nonholonomic integrators that are typically derived from a discrete Lagrange--d'Alembert principle.

-We also introduce a discrete Hamilton--Pontryagin principle on the discrete Pontryagin bundle $(Q\times Q)\oplus T^*Q$, that provides a variational characterization of implicit discrete Lagrangian and Hamiltonian systems that we previously described in terms of discrete Dirac structures, and which reduce to the standard variational Lagrangian integrators~\citep{MaWe2001} and variational Hamiltonian integrators~\citep{LaWe2006}.
-Furthermore, we introduce a discrete Lagrange--d'Alembert--Pontryagin principle to allow the incorporation of Dirac constraints, and which recover nonholonomic integrators.
-We also describe a discrete Hamilton's phase space principle, which provides a variational formulation of discrete Hamiltonian mechanics, and a discrete Hamilton--d'Alembert principle in phase space, which addresses the issue of constraints.
+We also introduce discrete analogues of the Lagrange--d'Alembert--Pontryagin and Hamilton--d'Alembert variational principles, which provide a variational characterization of discrete Lagrange--Dirac and nonholonomic Hamiltonian systems that we previously described in terms of the discrete analogues of Tulczyjew's triple and induced Dirac structures.
+The discrete Lagrange--Dirac and nonholonomic Hamiltonian systems recover the standard Lagrangian variational integrators (see, e.g., \citet{MaWe2001}), Hamiltonian variational integrators of \citet{LaWe2006}, and nonholonomic integrators~(see, e.g., \citet{CoMa2001} and \citet{McPe2006}).

-In addition to providing a characterization of the discrete geometric structure that is preserved by Hamilton--Pontryagin integrators, we also characterize the corresponding discrete variational principles in an intrinsic manner that provides a theory of discrete Dirac mechanics that is valid semi-globally on the discrete Pontryagin bundle, i.e., on the preimage of a neighborhood of the diagonal of $Q\times Q$.
-We also provide a correspondence between discrete Lagrangian and Hamiltonian mechanics by introducing a discrete generalized Legendre transformation that is valid even without the assumption of hyperregularity.
+Discrete Hamiltonian mechanics \citep{LaWe2006} is not intrinsic, due to its dependence on Type~2 or 3 generating functions of symplectic maps.
+Since discrete Dirac mechanics encompasses discrete Hamiltonian mechanics, we first limit our discussions to the cases where the configuration manifold $Q$ is a vector space.
+We then introduce a retraction, a map from $TQ$ to $Q$, to extend the ideas to the more general case where $Q$ is a manifold.
+Specifically, we extend the Lagrange--d'Alembert--Pontryagin principle to this case, and show that it yields, using a certain class of coordinate charts specified by the retraction, the same coordinate expressions for Lagrange--Dirac systems as in the linear case.
+This gives a firm theoretical foundation and a prescription for performing computations with Lagrange--Dirac systems on manifolds.